 Resources for Families

 After our athletes, families are the most important group to the mission of Special Olympics Massachusetts.
 Family members serve as coaches, Unified partners and volunteers at our events.
-They raise money through participation in fundraisers like the Jolly Jaunt, Polar Plunge, and Over the Edge.
+They raise money through participation in fundraisers like our 5k races, Polar Plunges, and Over the Edge.
 They also support their athlete by attending events and cheering them on.

 Frequently Asked Questions